Richard Amsel: Death

-His last film poster was for Mad Max Beyond Thunderdome, the third of George Miller's apocalyptic action movies with Mel Gibson.
+Amsel's last film poster was for Mad Max Beyond Thunderdome, the third of George Miller's apocalyptic action movies with Mel Gibson.

-His final completed artwork was for an issue of TV Guide, featuring news anchors Tom Brokaw, Peter Jennings and Dan Rather.
+Amsel's final completed artwork was for an issue of TV Guide, featuring news anchors Tom Brokaw, Peter Jennings and Dan Rather.
 Amsel died less than three weeks later, succumbing to complications from AIDS on November 13, 1985.
-When he fell ill, he was to have done the poster for the Romancing the Stone sequel, The Jewel of the Nile.

 AIDS Memorial Quilt

-Adam McDaniel created a panel in Amsel's memory for inclusion within The AIDS Memorial Quilt.
-It was unveiled for the first time on World AIDS Day, Dec.
-1, 2018, next to The Wall Las Memorias AIDS Monument within Los Angeles' Lincoln Park.
+Adam McDaniel created a panel in Amsel's memory for inclusion within the NAMES Project AIDS Memorial Quilt.
+It was unveiled for the first time on World AIDS Day, December 1, 2018, next to The Wall Las Memorias AIDS Monument within Los Angeles' Lincoln Park.
 Later that month, it was also displayed at an Amsel tribute art show McDaniel curated at Warner Bros.
 Studios, in Burbank, California.
 On December 2, 2019, McDaniel handed the panel over to the SUNY Downstate Medical Center in Brooklyn, NY.
-This coincided with World AIDS Day earlier that week (December 1st), and what would have been Amsel's 72nd birthday (December 4th).
+This coincided with World AIDS Day earlier on December 1, and what would have been Amsel's 72nd birthday on December 4.